Admissible transformations and Lie symmetries of linear systems of second-order ordinary differential equations

 Within the classical Lie approach, the first step in solving the group classification problem for a class~$\mathcal K$ of (systems of) differential equations is to construct the equivalence group of this class.
 Moreover, usually one merely finds the infinitesimal counterpart of the equivalence group, which is the equivalence algebra of the class~$\mathcal K$, instead of the entire equivalence group, thus neglecting discrete equivalence transformations.
-At the same time, the description of the equivalence groupoid of the class~$\mathcal K$ gives much more information about transformational properties of~$\mathcal K$ than that of the equivalence group and allows one to properly select the optimal way for classifying Lie symmetries of systems from the class~$\mathcal K$.
+At the same time, the description of the equivalence groupoid of the class~$\mathcal K$ gives much more information about transformational properties of~$\mathcal K$ than the description of the equivalence group and allows one to properly select the optimal way for classifying Lie symmetries of systems from the class~$\mathcal K$.

-In contrast to the classical Lie approach, the initial step of our consideration is to gauge the arbitrary elements of the class~$\bar{\mathcal L}$ by equivalence transformations before exhaustively describing the equivalence group of this class.
+In contrast to the classical Lie approach, the initial step of our consideration is to gauge the arbitrary elements of the class~$\bar{\mathcal L}$ by a known wide family of admissible transformations from the action groupoid of the equivalence group of~$\bar{\mathcal L}$ before exhaustively describing both this group and the equivalence groupoid of~$\bar{\mathcal L}$.
 We use the obvious fact that any transformation of the form~\eqref{eq:EquivGroupbarL} is an equivalence transformation of the class~$\bar{\mathcal L}$.
-This fact can be directly checked and allows us to stepwise impose the gauges $\boldsymbol f=\boldsymbol0$, $A=0$ and $\mathop{\rm tr}B=0$.
+This fact can be directly checked and allows us to successively impose the gauges $\boldsymbol f=\boldsymbol0$, $A=0$ and $\mathop{\rm tr}B=0$.
 After each of the first two gauges, we exclude~$\boldsymbol f$ and then~$A$ from the tuple of arbitrary elements of the singled out subclasses, thus reparameterizing them to classes that are more convenient for studying.
 As a result of gauging and reparameterizing, we construct the class chain $\bar{\mathcal L}\hookleftarrow\mathcal L\hookleftarrow\mathcal L'\supset\mathcal L''$.